ChristinaManara/Feature-Engineering-with-PySpark/README.md

 It should be like:
 ![alt text](https://github.com/ChristinaManara/Feature-Engineering-with-PySpark/blob/main/images/hadoop.png)

-Web UI of Spark: http://localhost:7077
+Web UI of Spark: http://localhost:8080

+It should be like:
 ![alt text](https://github.com/ChristinaManara/Feature-Engineering-with-PySpark/blob/main/images/spark.png)